jimthoburn/picture-gallery/README.markdown

 ### Editing

-You can edit the files that were generated for you in the `api` folder.
+You can edit the files that were generated for you in the `_data` folder.
 For example, you may want to change the album names and add dates.

 ```